-[The above recording and the manuscript below is a sermon delivered at Bethel Bible Church – Whitehouse on 7/10/2016 entitled “Fear and Faith”.
+This is a sermon that was delivered at Bethel Bible Church – Whitehouse on 7/10/2016 entitled “Fear and Faith”.
 The transcript and audio are below.

 Our world is covered in fear: fear of failure, fear of disappointment, fear of death, harm, injury, loss, missing out, judgment, discrimination, injustice.
 We’re afraid we will lose our rights, our jobs, our freedoms, our money, our time, our reputation, our dreams.
 We’re afraid we will get lost, sick, fat, old, wrinkled, ignored, taken advantage of, fooled, criticized, misjudged.
 And we fear not only for ourselves, but also for our family, our community, our country, our world.

 The tyranny of fear feels impossible to resist.
 We allow it to paralyze us when we know we should act, to work us into a frenzy when we know we should remain calm; we allow it to lie to us about who we are; to stretch the truth beyond reason; we allow fear to dictate our relationships, to guide our interactions with each other; we allow it to justify our behavior, to help us avoid responsibility.
 Fear is the most motivating of all our feelings.
 Only fear can motivate us to do things we would otherwise be too afraid to do.

 Fear is everywhere.
 From the most basic marketing strategy to the growing threat of terrorism, fear permeates our thoughts, emotions, and intentions.
 And, eventually, it causes us to take action.
 Sometimes those actions are noble, sometimes they are wicked.
 In either case, what we do when we are afraid tells us a great deal about what we believe is truly powerful, what we believe can truly silence our fears.

 As believers in Jesus Christ, what should be our relationship to fear?
 How are we to respond to fears in our past?
 How can we prepare for fears we have yet to face?